See our 778 reviews on Judge.me

-No fees, no fuss, and it helps reduce waste.
+No fees, no fuss, less waste.

 How it works

-your Freepost label
+1. 1) Print your Freepost label

-your HP or Canon inks
+Securely package HP or Canon inkjet cartridges.

-them back for free
+3. 3) Post them back for free

 Why Recycling Printer Ink Cartridges Is So Important

-• Conserve natural resources like oil and metals.
+• Conserve natural resources like oil and metals

-• Reduce carbon emissions from manufacturing new cartridges.
+• Reduce carbon emissions from manufacturing new cartridges

 What Happens to Your Recycled Inks?